 In a doubles match between A & B against C & D. A & B won the toss and decided to serve.
 A to serve to C. A shall be the initial server while C shall be the initial receiver.

 Note that this means:

-- The order of server depends on the score odd or even same as in singles.
+- As in singles, the order of server depends on whether the score is odd or even.

-- The service courts are changed by the servicing side only when a point is scored.
-In all other cases, the players continue to stay in their respective service court from where they played previous rally.
-This shall guarantee alternate server.
+- The service court is changed by the servicing side only when a point is scored.
+In all other cases, the players continue to stay in their respective service court from where they played the previous rally.
+This guarantees an alternate server.